Quimsa

 Asociación Atlética Quimsa, usually called simply Quimsa, is an Argentine sports club located in the city of Santiago del Estero in the homonymous province.

 The club's professional basketball team plays in the Liga Nacional de Básquet (LNB), the top division of Argentine basketball, and Pan-America's premier men's basketball league, the Basketball Champions League Americas.
+Quimsa has won two continental titles in 2020 and 2024.
+They have also won two national LNB championships in 2015 and 2023.

-Their home arena is the Estadio Ciudad de Santiago del Estero.
+Quimsa's home arena is the Estadio Ciudad de Santiago del Estero.
 Apart from basketball, other activities hosted by the club are cestoball, roller skating, taekwondo and volleyball.

 History

 Founded in 1989, its name derives from the Quichua word kimsa, meaning three.
 The club was established as the merger of "Estudiantes Unidos", "Santiago Basketball Club" and "Inti Club", all three historical basketball clubs in Santiago.

 In the 2002–03 season Quimsa achieved promotion to Torneo Nacional de Ascenso, the second division of national basketball.
 In the 2004–05 season, Quimsa played the final to promote, but they lost to La Unión in a playoff match after a 2–2 tie.

 Quimsa reached the final in the following season, promoting to LNB although Quimsa also lost to Juventud Sionista, which crowned champion of the second division.

 In their first season in the top level of Argentine basketball, Quimsa ended 9°, with 25 wins and 23 losses.

 In November 2020, Quimsa won the final of the Basketball Champions League Americas (BCLA), beating Flamengo and being crowned champions of South America.

+On April 14, 2024, Quimsa won its second BCLA championship and became the first team to win two league titles.
+The Final Four was hosted by Quimsa in Santiago del Estero and the final was a rematch with Flamengo.
+Brandon Robinson was once again named the league MVP.